-In addition, an improved understanding of dust diurnal cycle is beneficial to biological and geological studies of desert surfaces as land surface observations are most valuable during low atmospheric aerosol activity.
-For example, The Earth Surface Mineral Dust Source Investigation, EMIT, is planned to operate from the International Space Station starting in 2021 to determine the mineral composition of the arid land dust source regions of the Earth.
-The EMIT space-borne mission will acquire, validate, and deliver updates on the surface mineralogy used to initialize Earth System Models through the use of imaging spectroscopy in the visible to short wavelength infrared (VSWIR) portion of the spectrum.
-The mission will measure the arid land mineral dust source regions of the Earth, recording the distinct spectral features of the iron oxide,

-- sulfate, clay, and carbonate minerals on the surface.
+In addition, an improved understanding of the diurnal dust cycle is beneficial to biological and geological studies of desert surfaces as land surface observations are most valuable during low atmospheric aerosol activity.
+For example, the Earth Surface Mineral Dust Source Investigation, EMIT, is planned to operate from the International Space Station starting in 2021 to determine the mineral composition of the arid land dust source regions of the Earth.
+The EMIT spaceborne mission will acquire, validate, and deliver updates on the surface mineralogy used to initialize Earth system models through the use of imaging spectroscopy in the visible to short-wavelength infrared (VSWIR) portion of the spectrum.
+The mission will measure the arid land mineral dust source regions of the Earth, recording the distinct spectral features of the iron oxide, sulfate, clay, and carbonate minerals on the surface.
 However, clear-sky conditions are an important requirement for the mission success as the wavelength range of EMIT is sensitive to presence of atmospheric aerosols.
-EMIT's atmospheric correction team is working on an evaluation of dust temporal variability to optimize observational opportunities of unobscured desert surfaces for EMIT target areas.
-EMIT requirements partially motivated this study. - The diurnal cycle in dust mobilization has been documented for several major dust sources and associated with various meteorological processes.
+EMIT's atmospheric correction team is working on an evaluation of the temporal variability in dust to optimize observational opportunities of unobscured desert surfaces for EMIT target areas.
+EMIT requirements partially motivated this study.

+The diurnal cycle of dust mobilization has been documented for several major dust sources and associated with various meteorological processes.
 For example, over the Bodélé Depression, the leading dust source in the globe (Engelstaedter et al., 2006; Kocha et al., 2013; Koren et al., 2006; N'Tchayi Mbourou et al., 1997; Washington and Todd, 2005), dust mobilization is predominantly driven by high surface wind speeds that peak in the morning with the breakdown of the nocturnal low-level jet (Wagner et al., 2016).
-Over the Western African El Djouf, the second largest dust source in North - 60 Africa (Yu et al., 2018), a great portion of dust storms are caused by strong downbursts associated with deep convection in the afternoon (Fiedler et al., 2013; Heinold et al., 2013).
-Over the Iraqi Desert in the Middle East, summertime dust activation is primarily driven by the strong, persistent Shamal wind, which peaks around local noon with intensified lowlevel temperature gradient (Yu et al., 2016).
-Beyond these studies that focused on a specific dust source region, there has been limited global analysis of the observed diurnal variability in dust mobilization and concentration, with the exception of - 65 some modelling studies (e.g. Yue et al., 2009).
+Over the West African El Djouf, the second-largest dust source in North Africa (Yu et al., 2018), a great portion of dust storms are caused by strong downbursts associated with deep convection in the afternoon (Fiedler et al., 2013; Heinold et al., 2013).
+Over the Iraqi desert in the Middle East, summertime dust activation is primarily driven by the strong, persistent shamal wind, which peaks around local noon with an intensified low-level temperature gradient (Yu et al., 2016).
+Beyond these studies that focused on a specific dust source region, there has been limited global analysis of the observed diurnal variability in dust mobilization and concentration, with the exception of some modeling studies (e.g., Yue et al., 2009).